Aeron/ikev2-strongswan-vpn/README.md

 Usage: /entrypoint.sh [COMMAND [<NAME>]]

 Commands:
-  add-psk  Add a new PSK credential get-psk  Print a secret for a PSK credential del-psk  Delete a PSK credential profile  Print a device management profile for macOS/iOS
+  add-psk     Add a new PSK credential get-psk     Print a secret for a PSK credential del-psk     Delete a PSK credential set-psk-id  Enforce an ID usage for a PSK credential profile     Print a device management profile for macOS/iOS
               [requires: $HOST]
   start       Start the charon-systemd

 Parameters:
   <NAME>      A desired PSK credential name
               [default: "default"]
 ```

 ### PSK Credentials